by Jan Brett

 Old Favorites: Reread charts/poems from previous stories

-New Story: Introduce title, author; cover and discuss what the story might be about; Picture walk making sure to discuss the detailed illustrations on the main portion of the pages and on the borders of each page (setting, clothing, animals) stopping before last page; Read aloud for enjoyment and to see how story ends
+Introduce title, author, and cover and discuss what the story might be about; Picture walk making sure to discuss the detailed illustrations on the main portion of the pages and on the borders of each page (setting, clothing, animals) stopping before last page; Read aloud for enjoyment and to see how story ends.

 Companion Story: Reread- Shared Reading